EU set to unveil plans for bloc-wide digital wallet - FT

-(Reuters) - The European Union (EU) is set to unveil plans for a bloc-wide digital wallet on Wednesday, following requests from member states to find a safe way for citizens to access public and private services online, the Financial Times reported on.ft.com/3yPIowv.
+The European Union (EU) is set to unveil plans for a bloc-wide digital wallet on Wednesday, following requests from member states to find a safe way for citizens to access public and private services online, the Financial Times reported.

 The app will allow citizens across the EU to securely access a range of private and public services with a single online ID, according to the FT report on Tuesday.